MoreOutput/Kwikecart.js/README.md

 	Product markup:
 		* Each product shares a class (.product by default)
-		* An unique ID is attached to the outlined product node.
+		* A unique ID is attached to the outlined product node in the form of an ID attribute
 		* A form for the add action
 		* A form for the remove action
 		* A form for the check item action

-	Cart / Buggy markup :
+	Cart / Buggy markup:
 		* A form for the clear action
 		* A form for the total action
 		* A form for the checkout action